 Additionally, each Javelin has its own unique effect when performing combos.
 The Ranger is able to deal huge single-target damage, Storm can spread status effects to nearby enemies, Colossus is able to dish out damage across a wide area, and the Interceptor covers itself in an aura that freezes, burns, or poisons nearby enemies.

 Mastering when to time your combos and coordinating with your team will take a lot of practice.
-However, it’s worth it as combos become essential in endgame battles and make Anthem’s combat feel much more engaging.
+However, it’s worth it as combos become crucial in endgame battles and make Anthem’s combat feel much more engaging.

 Primers & Detonators